 In this state, there are 15,020 people employed in jobs related to an engineering degree, compared to 367,850 nationwide.

 Engineering grads earn an average of $114,870 in the state and $113,680 nationwide.

 Most Popular General Engineering Programs in PA

-54% of the teachers are full time.
-100% of students are awarded financial aid at this school.
-12 to 1 is the student to faculty ratio.
+Graduates earn an average $66,921 after graduation.
+57% of students are awarded financial aid at this school.
+9 to 1 is the student to faculty ratio.

 General Engineering Careers in PA

 Some of the careers engineering majors go into include:

 Below are some popular majors in the state that are similar to engineering.

 - Image Credit: By Rémi Kaupp under License

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|